mpv-player/mpv/DOCS/man/options.rst

     Also see ``--cache-file-size``.

+    .. warning:: Causes random corruption when used with ordered chapters.

 ``--cache-file-size=<kBytes>``
     Maximum size of the file created with ``--cache-file``.
 For read accesses above this size, the cache is simply not used.